-Revenue Recognition - 2018 forward
+Revenue Recognition

-In the first quarter of 2018, we will adopt Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
-ASU 2014-09, as amended, will replace most existing revenue recognition guidance in U.S. GAAP.
+In the first quarter of 2018, we adopted Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
+ASU 2014-09, as amended, replaced most existing revenue recognition guidance in U.S. GAAP.

-This new guidance will require certain judgments and estimates in implementing its five-step process to be followed in determining the amount and timing of revenue recognition and related disclosures.
-Refer to Note B of the notes to consolidated financial statements for further discussion regarding our status of adoption/implementation.
+This new guidance requires certain judgments and estimates in implementing its five-step process to be followed in determining the amount and timing of revenue recognition and related disclosures.
+Refer to Note B of the notes to consolidated financial statements for further discussion regarding significant judgments involved in our application of ASC 606.